 Thursday, February 11, 2016 |

 Do you think your writing's ready for the world to see?
 Why not enter the CBC Literary Prizes?
-The winner receives $6,000, publication right here on CBCbooks.ca and in Air Canada enRoute magazine and a 10-day writing residency at the Banff Centre.
+The winner receives $6,000 from the Canada Council for the Arts, publication right here on CBCbooks.ca and in Air Canada enRoute magazine and a 10-day writing residency at the Banff Centre for Arts and Creativity.

 Check out how it changed the lives of past winners below - and find out why they think you should enter the CBC Literary Prizes.
 It's worth it, we promise.